We are a Welcoming Place

-- Individual counselling to individuals struggling with family violence issues including past sexual abuse.
+- Individual counselling to those struggling with family violence issues including past sexual abuse.

 - Information regarding healthy ways to resolve a crisis to avoid prolonged family, social, and psychological problems.

-- Education to create an awareness of choices, enables family members to move past the crisis, and ensure the crisis will not be prolonged.
+- Education to create an awareness of choices, empowerment of family members to move past the crisis, and reassurance that the crisis will not be prolonged.

 - Personal development in the areas of communication, conflict resolution, coping strategies, problem solving, and goal setting.